 This function is called to trigger a neutron-induced fission.
 In addition to the arguments above, the fission inducing neutron is characterized by:

-nubar : user-specified average number of neutrons emitted per fission (e.g. as tabulated in the cross-section libraries used by the particle transport code) ong one ray of the neutron inducing fission eng: energy of the neutron inducing fission
+nubar: user-specified average number of neutrons emitted per fission (e.g. as tabulated in the cross-section libraries used by the particle transport code)

+eng: energy of the neutron inducing fission